-In order to comply with PRC laws restricting foreign ownership in the value-added telecommunication, in China, or foreign ownership prohibitions on Internet content and information services, we historically operated our licensing and publishing of self-developed browser games and client-based games in China through Fuzhou Tianmeng, whose equity interests are owned as to 50% by Mr. Zongjian Cai and 50% by Mr. Yuan Chi.
+In order to comply with PRC laws restricting foreign ownership in the value-added telecommunication, in China, or foreign ownership prohibitions on Internet content and information services, we historically operated our licensing and publishing of self-developed browser games and client-based games in China through Fuzhou Tianmeng, of which equity interest is owned as to 50% by Mr. Zongjian Cai and 50% by Mr. Yuan Chi.